15 Frugal Living Tips to Save Money in 2023

 Get in the habit of waiting at least 24-48 hours for all unnecessary purchases.
 This habit will help you to avoid impulse spending that leads to buyer’s remorse.

-Take time to think about purchases, make sure that you really want or need the item, and be confident that it is a good use of your money.
+Take time to think about purchases, make sure you want or need the item, and be confident that it’s a good use of your money.

-I picked up this habit years ago, and it’s helped me on countless occasions.
-In fact, most of the time I decide I don’t really want or need whatever I was considering buying.
+I picked up this habit years ago, and it’s helped me countless times.
+In fact, most of the time, I decide I don’t really want or need whatever I was considering buying.

 5. Find “Easy Wins”

 Easy wins are simple ways to save money (or make extra money) with little-to-no effort on your part.
 They won’t negatively impact your life, so there is a lot to love about easy wins.

 Finding a few easy wins can free up significant room in your budget, especially if they involve monthly or annual bills.

 Since we all have different priorities, what may be an easy win for one person may be a major sacrifice for someone else.
 The key is to find some easy ways to save on the things that don’t matter that much to you.

 For example, here are three of the biggest easy wins that I’ve found in the past few years: